marcelMerchat/dry_june_in_illinois/README.md

 # dry_june_in_illinois

-The report describes a machine-learning prediction comparing these methods:
+The report describes making predictions using machine-learning while comparing these methods:

 A. Ordinary-least-squares
 B. Partial-least-squares (PLS)